 It hit me in 2016 that I couldn’t write the country out of its problems or write myself out of my own increasing living expenses.
 So in 2016, it came as an exciting opportunity to join Reboot: an organisation that was at the time carrying out a landscape analysis of the media ecosystem for Nigeria and Ghana.
 Also, an organisation where people are turning ideas into programs that promote development.
 The rest of this story, which is practically the last ten years of my life, includes setting up a social enterprise and testing out some of my own ideas - learning through practice.

 Time has helped to gain some new perspective.
-I have since worked directly with development organizations such as PIND Foundation to improve their team writing capacity through mentorship, reviewed and edited chunks of content for organizations like Action Aid Nigeria, and coordinated field research for global brands like the Engine Room.
+I have since worked directly with development organisations such as PIND Foundation to improve their team writing capacity through mentorship, reviewed and edited chunks of content for organisations like Action Aid Nigeria, and coordinated field research for global brands like the Engine Room.
 In November 2019, I started reaching out to YIAGA Africa to learn more about their work as part of my new interest into the intersection of news and development: how work around development is seen and framed, and how this influences and can influence actual development.

 The document readings, short interviews, discussions with beneficiaries and other policy actors helped shape my understanding.
 I wrote on NewsWireNGR about some of the deepest reflections on their work that caught my attention: